jariikonen/full-stack-phonebook/README.md

 # Full stack phonebook

 A simple phonebook with a deployment pipeline.
-My answer to the exercise 11.20 of Full stack open course.
+My answer to the exercises 11.20 and 11.21 of Full stack open course.